 - Fewer than 10 countries are self-sufficient in terms of vaccine procurement.

-These facilities have taken decades to be at a place where they can produce safe and effective medication, and even still, mostly produce medication that are packaging-formulated and imported from abroad.
+These facilities have taken decades to be at a place where they can produce safe and effective medication, and even still, mostly produce vaccines that are packaging-formulated and imported from abroad such as aspirin and childhood vaccines.
 For instance, while South Africa produces COVID-19 vaccines, they’re not produced from scratch in the country.
 The vaccine itself is made overseas, leaving the country’s manufacturing facilities to put it into vials and package for distribution

-However, the development of the Moderna COVID-19 vaccine, which uses mRNA technology — where rather than producing antibodies that prevent us from getting sick as traditional vaccines do, teaches our cells to create proteins that prompt an antibody response — has given the continent hope that it could potentially build more vaccine production facilities sooner rather than later.
+However, the development of the Moderna COVID-19 vaccine, which uses mRNA technology — where rather than producing antibodies that prevent us from getting sick as traditional vaccines do, it teaches our cells to create proteins that prompt an antibody response — has given the continent hope that it can build more vaccine production facilities sooner rather than later.

-This is because traditionally, vaccines had to be produced in specialised facilities.
-However, Moderna's mRNA vaccine was able to be safely produced on a site that had been transformed into a lab in just a few months, encouraging experts to believe similar steps could be taken elsewhere.
-The mRNA technology used in the vaccine also requires bioreactors (the key bit of infrastructure for making vaccines) a fraction of the size needed for traditional vaccine production.
+This is because traditionally, vaccines have had to have been produced in specialised facilities.
+However, Moderna produced its mRNA vaccine partly in what used to be an abandoned film factory in the US, which was transformed into a vaccine production site in just a few months.
+The mRNA technology used in the vaccine also requires bioreactors (the key infrastructure for making vaccines) a fraction of the size needed for traditional vaccine production.

-What all of this means is that, should Africa decide to produce mRNA vaccines, it could construct facilities relatively quickly.
+What all of this means is that, should Africa decide to produce mRNA vaccines — which it is already planning on doing, we’ll get to that in a moment — it could construct facilities relatively quickly.

 The Africa Centers for Disease Control and Prevention (CDC) and the African Union have also heard the call for the production of the continent’s own vaccines and have put in place a plan to increase vaccine capacity from 1% to 60% in the next 20 years.
 While not an immediate solution for the current COVID-19 pandemic, it will help to prepare the continent for future public health scares.

-African leaders have strongly been considering going down the mRNA vaccine production route, with Rwanda’s Kagame confirming that he’s been in discussions with an unnamed producer, and Moderna’s CEO, Stéphane Bancel, confirming that he has met with several African leaders about the potential of a Moderna plant in Africa.
+African leaders started to strongly consider going down the mRNA vaccine production route mid-2021, with Rwanda’s President Paul Kagame confirming that he had been in discussions with an unnamed producer, and Moderna’s CEO, Stéphane Bancel, confirming that he had met with several African leaders about the potential of a Moderna plant in Africa.

 Looking at the Africa CDC’s plans to establish new vaccine manufacturing centres in the next 20 years, current predictions show that it’ll cost an estimated $400 million to invest in the technology needed to produce at least two manufacturing sites.